 About Me, Eric Gerlach

 I am convinced that one of the most highly evolved form of foolish today is to suppose that you have a rational, Western mind which makes you think like all ancient Greek people and unlike any African or Chinese people.
-While Western European white people like me are extra shiny today, with much power and positioning, it is wise to look at the history of human thought as a whole.
+While Western European white people like me have much power and positioning, it is wise to look at the history of human thought as a whole.
 By looking at humanity as apes, then as hunter-gatherers, then as city dwellers, and then as ourselves, we can learn from the brilliance and the hypocrisy of everyone to learn about our own minds, how we think and how we can improve our thinking.

 First and foremost, I teach the history of human thought from a multicultural and global perspective rather than a Eurocentric perspective.
 While many have traditionally focused on the achievements of ancient Greece and modern Europe, ignoring other cultures, we can learn much more about our own thinking and the thinking of others we agree and disagree with by looking at all cultures of human thought.
 This includes comparable animal and ape behavior, hunter-gatherer tribes, the city-state empires of Egypt, Sumer and the Americas, the Axial Age of Persia, India, Greece, Rome and China, the Islamic golden age, the Renaissance and European Enlightenment, and our modern diverse world.
 In particular, I concentrate on the similarities of Egyptian, Indian, Greek, Chinese, Islamic, and Modern German, French and American thought.
 We are one common race and culture, and we need to study the trunk of the tree as well as the interrelated branches.
 This is not only good for all of the students in a diverse student body, but particularly effective, as studies have shown, at improving the quality of education for and success rates of students from disadvantaged populations.